 Absolutely not and I want to get my chinchilla her forever mate soon as well.

-If you can be the companion for your chinchilla and allow them social interaction, show them love, and properly care for your chinchilla, they do not need a companion.
+If you can be the companion for your chinchilla and provide it social interaction, show it love, and properly care for it, then your pet does not need a companion.

 Maybe and maybe not.

-A Companion For A Chinchilla Is An Excellent Idea For Those With Tight Schedules
+A Companion Is An Excellent Idea For Those With Tight Schedules

 Get your chinchilla a companion!

-You see, when a chinchilla has all your care accounted for such as the food, water, bedding and hay, only one thing is missing.
+You see, when a chinchilla has all other needs accounted for, like food, water, bedding and hay, only one thing is missing.

-If your chinchilla is given the ability to have their social needs met, all basic needs have been accounted for and it’s looking like you are in great shape.
+If your chinchilla is given the ability to have its social needs met, then all basic needs have been accounted for and it’s looking like you are in great shape.

-When this happens, your chinchilla is likely overall more content, happy, and mentally healthy and stable.
+When this happens, your chinchilla is likely to be more content, happy, and mentally healthy and stable.

-Chili (my chinchilla) was not even 1 year old at the time and was in a huge chinchilla cage with her cage mate.
+Chili (my chinchilla) was not even one year old at the time and was in a huge chinchilla cage with her cage mate.

-Come to think of it, writing this post 5 years later now makes me sad that I took her away from this cage mate but I suppose the time has healed.
+Come to think of it, writing this post 5 years later now makes me sad that I took her away from this cage mate, but I suppose time has healed those wounds for her.

 The breeder I adopted from had all of the chinchillas bonded in cages together.